jaggzh/repo-verify-utils/README.md

 ---

 ## Issues:
+ - The $GH_TOKEN display in commands is supposed to be redacted, but it's not working -- ** SO DON'T PASTE YOUR OUTPUT FROM THESE SCRIPTS TO OTHER PEOPLE **
  - I just set this up.
 We probably need to reference the shell script location so it will source its utility routines scripts from the proper paths. **For now, run the scripts from here in your clone of the repo.**